SalesConnection/Docusaurus-sc/docs/Unable to Check In.md

   <p align="center">
     <img src="https://github.com/SalesConnection/support-docs/blob/main/static/img/Unable%20Check%20In.jpg" alt="Check In Error">
   </p>
-  To enable the permission: Settings > App Settings > Sales Connection > Under Permission section, select Location and change to “Allow only while using the app”.<br>
+  To enable the permission: Settings > App Settings > Sales Connection > Under Permission section, select Location and change to “Allow only while using the app”.
 Once done, close and re-open the app.<br><br>

 - **Is the user’s phone consisting of fake GPS app?**<br>